Financial-Times/n-test/README.md

 For the test to get the user session tokens from [`next-test-sessions-lambda`](http://github.com/financial-times/next-test-sessions-lambda), it needs to rewrite the URL being tested to an ft.com host.
 The original URL is set in the `FT-Test-Host` header, which tells `next-router` to proxy the test URL rather than production.

-The test ouput will display the original URL.
+The test output will display the original URL.

 *Running locally:*